 |I think there's a pair of Aliens in there.
 Both EVO and Alien are plenty of boot for powder.|

 They're both expensive.
-The Alien retails for $1,799.
-The Evo cost $1,699.
-Luckily they can be found for much cheaper.
-Telemark Pyrenees has them both for under $1000.
-I know, still expensive.
+Check out skimo.com for current pricing.
 Luckily both the Evo and the Alien 1.0 have cheaper versions - the Dynafit PDG (great reviews by A. O'keefe and Layne Caldwell) and the SCARPA Alien (not the 1.0).
 From what I can tell they are both very similar to their expensive big brothers but just a little heavier and not quite as stiff.

 I would give the nod to the Alien 1.0.
 I think the skiablity gained with a little higher cuff more than makes up for the open front, especially since the snow problem is easily solved with a gaitor or stirrups on your pants.
 As an added bonus (although unproven) I suspect the cuff/pivot point wil hold up on the Alien a bit better.
 Anyway, both are great and everyone should have a pair of super light weight boots.
 Once you try them on you'll never go back to the clunky bricks you've been lugging around.